KENNEDY-EBUBEDIKE/IRateIn/README.md

-# NAUB-NEW-SERVER
+# IRateIn Assessment Project SERVER
-Rebuild of the NAUB RFID project Using Angular 13 and Django
+The server side of the IRateIn assessment project